Ask Slashdot: What's The Most Useful 'Nerd Watch' Today?

 They'll be smashed up against the toilet when we dunk your heads into piss-laced water anyway.

 Who wants to watch nerds?
-(Score:3)
+(Score:4, Informative)

 Star Trek sites?